 Opening your organization to third parties has many benefits.
-It also exposes your company to new risks you may not have considered.
-How can you make sure that your vendors are compatible with your risk management efforts?
+However, it also exposes your company to new risks you may not have considered.
+How can you ensure your vendors are compatible with your risk management efforts?

 Vendor risk management (VRM) focuses on managing and planning for third-party risk.
-The purpose of a VRM program is to provide a management framework to identify, measure, monitor, and mitigate the risks associated with third-party vendor management.
-It will also allow you to mitigate potential risk related to vendors, IT suppliers, and service providers.
+The purpose of a VRM program is to provide a management framework to identify, measure, monitor, and mitigate the risks associated with vendor management.

 Key Considerations When Developing a Vendor Risk Management Program